titi-gal/p2prtc/README.md

     Peer2: Paste the received offer, copy the generated answer, and send it to Peer1.
     Peer1: Paste the received answer.

-    Now, the peers should be connected.
-Repeat to add new peers; existing peers will be automatically connected when a new peer is added.
+    Now the peers should be connected.
+Repeat to add new peers.
+Existing peers will be automatically connected when a new peer is added.

 Inspired by: https://github.com/cjb/serverless-webrtc/